 I plan to write more about the golf courses we played – Pine Valley, Shinnecock Hills, Baltusrol, National Golf Links of America, Quaker Ridge, Yale University Golf Club, Somerset Hills – true Cathedrals of the American game – but today it’s simply about Merion.

 A name so pure and simple.
-Merion, it could be a rare blend of wool or a desirable sports car, instead it’s the venue for the 2013 US Open Golf Championship and one of the world’s best golf courses.
+Merion, a US Open venue and one of the world’s most distinctive and discerning golf clubs.

 For a full hole-by-hole guide of how to play Merion, read Thomas Marr’s piece Magic of Merion – for its colourful past stay with this blog.